Airplane captain pressing switch on control panel for windshield heating with finger during flight

 Data center failure: Distributed file systems

-A better storage architecture is to use a system with distributed file systems – both ends are writable.
+A better storage architecture is to use a system with distributed file systems—both ends are writable.
 Replication is not done at the disk level but at a file level.
-Your replication type is down to the recovery point objective (RPO).
-RPO is the terminology used for business continuity objectives.
+Your replication type is down to the recovery point objective (RPO), which is the terminology used for business continuity objectives.
 You must use synchronous replication if you require an RPO of zero.
 As discussed, it requires several steps before it is acknowledged to the application.

 Synchronous also has distance and latency restrictions, which vary depending on the chosen storage solution.
 For example, VMware VSAN supports RTT of 5 ms. It is a distributed file system, so the replication is not done on a traditional LUN level but at a file level.
 It employs synchronous replication between data centers, adding RTT to every write.

-Most storage solutions are eventually consistent.
-You write to a file, the file locks, and the file is ultimately copied to the other end.
+Most storage solutions eventually become consistent.
+You write to a file, the file locks, and the file is copied to the other end.
 This offers much better performance, but obviously, RPO is non-zero.

 Summary: Data Center Failure